robbobfrh84/lab/AWS/aws-domain-hosting.md

 - got your your url in the browser and really it worked for me right away!

 ### www.
 Re-routing.
 The above code only works for yourwebsite.com, not www.yourwebsite dot com.
 Here's how we'll add another bucket to fix this.

-- NEED TO DO/ADD : add www.colin-vs-bob.dog to redirect.

-- CHECK OUT LOGGING BUCKETS!: http://docs.aws.amazon.com/AmazonS3/latest/dev/LoggingWebsiteTraffic.html
+In your Amazon S3 console...
+- ->[+ Create bucket]
+- Bucket Name = www.yourwebsite.com (Yes, must be just like that, but for you domain.)
+- Toggle through default settings and [Create Bucket]
+- ->[ your new bucket]
+- ->[ Redirect requests ] box.
+  - toggle "Use this bucket to host a website"
+- for Target bucket or domain put the RE-Direct url... example.com (NO WWW)
+- ->[Save]

+Back in “Route 53”
+- click -> "Hosted zones" on the left nav
+- click -> [Create Hosted Zone]
+- Paste the Source URL:www.whatever.com
+  - make sure “Type:” is set to “Public Hosted Zone”
+- click -> [Create]
+- on the left side nav. click “Hosted Zones”
+- click-> the domain name you’ve just added … www.whatever.com
+- Toggle [x] (or just click) in the row that has the “Type” NS…
+- IMPORTANT - copy all the NS (name servers) from the NON-www zones
+  - past it in the value box.

 - LINK: http://docs.aws.amazon.com/AmazonS3/latest/dev/website-hosting-custom-domain-walkthrough.html